phpDocumentor/phpDocumentor/docs/PSR.md

 * "DocComment" is a special type of comment which starts with `/**`, ends with `*/` and may contain any number of lines in between.
-Every line should start with an asterisk; which is aligned with the first asterisk of the opening clause.
+Every line should start with an asterisk, which is aligned with the first asterisk of the opening clause.

   Single line example: